 If you do not have access to a resistor but do have another working fuel level or temp gauge you can use the power, ground and signal connections from the known good gauge on the oil pressure gauge to verify that the oil pressure gauge is OK.
 Note, the pointer will move according to the ohm output from the sender you are using to test the gauge.

-- Type 2 has a yellow label stating "WK = Ground".
+- Type 2 is the most common sender (Our part 9200).
+It has a yellow label stating "WK = Ground".
 This type of sender is supplied with Comp II gauges.